The Pharmacy Care section is a sponsored resource, however, the sponsor has no influence over the content, which is editorially independent.

 Adults are more likely to develop complications from rubella than children.
 Complications include ear infections and, rarely, swelling of the brain.

 Rubella is most serious if you are pregnant, particularly during your first three months of pregnancy.
 Rubella can be passed to your unborn baby, causing miscarriage, stillbirth or birth defects, such as deafness, cataracts, brain damage, cerebral palsy, growth retardation and heart problems.
 This is known as congenital rubella syndrome and is the main reason why we vaccinate.
 Pregnant women must be checked for rubella immunity, usually with a routine blood test in early pregnancy.
-If a pregnant women is exposed to a suspected or confirmed case of rubella, they should seek medical advice and be tested.
+If a pregnant woman is exposed to a suspected or confirmed case of rubella, they should seek medical advice and be tested.
 There is no risk coming into contact with those just vaccinated against the disease.

 Vaccination